-EA RIVER STATE ROWING STATE GUIDELINES WHITE WHITE Top of the pontoon level with or below the height of the bottom step.
-Seniors with CoW may scull/row unsupervised.
-Seniors without to be supervised by person with CoW (in boat, in accompanying boat or on bank).
-Juniors (under 18) to be supervised by Coach/Authorised adult in same boat, or carrying throw bag either in coaching launch or on bank.
-J16/18s with CoW to be supervised by adult with CoW in same or accompanying boat.
-YELLOW YELLOW Top of the pontoon above the height of the bottom step, but water level below the bottom step.
-ALL those boating to have passed their CoC.
+warning boards.
+RIVER STATE (EA boards) ROWING STATE GUIDELINES WHITE WHITE Top of the pontoon level with or below the height of the concrete.
+Seniors with Certificate of Watermanship (CoW) may scull/row unsupervised.; others must be supervised by person with CoW (in boat, in accompanying boat or on bank) or by Club Coach Juniors (under 18) to be supervised by Coach/Authorised adult in same boat, or carrying throw bag either in coaching launch or on bank.
+YELLOW Tellow Top of the pontoon above the concrete, but water level below the concrete.
+No more than 2 central sluices open on Shepperton weir (Flow rate likely to be <130m3/s at Walton) ALL those boating to have passed their Certificate of Competency (CoC) Cox or steersman to hold CoW even if supervised.
 Seniors & Juniors: as for WHITE, but only experienced members should be considered strong enough to boat safely.
-Single scullers to carefully Risk Assess the weir pool; a minimum response should be to 'buddy' with another sculler or crew.
-RED RED/YELLOW Water level over the bottom step.
-No singles /doubles / pairs.
-Seniors: All crews to have Cert of Competency, majority to hold CoW.
-No J15 or younger to boat.
-Experienced J16/18s with CoW to be supervised by adult with CoW in boat, or by Coach carrying throw bag in accompanying launch or on bank.
-RED RED Water level over banking downstream of steps: lightning: fog (unable to see weirpool from steps)" NO BOATING
+J16/18s with CoW may boat supervised by adult with CoW in same or accompanying boat.
+Single scullers especially to carefully Risk Assess the weir pool; a minimum response should be to 'buddy' with another sculler or crew.
+YELLOW RED/YELLOW Water level below the concrete.
+More than two central sluices open on Shepperton weir (Flow rate likely to be >130m3/s at Walton) All restrictions as for yellow above.
+Also no juniors may boat.
+RED RED Water level over concrete. lightning: fog (unable to see weirpool from steps)" NO BOATING

-NB: Wind Limits - All club river states
+NB: Wind Limits - All club rowing states